Older Women Count

 |

-This project is a partnership between Celebrate Ageing Ltd (including the Kindness Pandemic) and the Older Women's Network NSW.
+This campaign is a partnership between Celebrate Ageing Ltd, the Older Women's Network NSW and Suzanne Phoenix, Photos Punctuate My Life.
 For more information please contact us:

 - Dr Catherine Barrett: 0429 582 237 or director@celebrateageing.org